A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-\begin{example} The following examples are adapted from \cite{cox1999row}.
-We give results for three problems with $m = 1000$, $n = 100$, $\ell = 50$, and $d=10$.
-We denote by {\sf randn} a matrix or vector from the standard normal distribution and by ${\sf randsvd}(\kappa)$ a random matrix with spectral norm condition number $\kappa$ and geometrically distributed singular values, generated by the routine {\sf randsvd} in the Matlab Test Matrices gallery.
-We consider problems where either one of the matrices is ill-conditioned.

-For all problems, we take $\bb = {\sf randn}$ and $\bff = {\sf randn}$. \cref{markovproblem} reports the average residuals of 100 test cases for each problem using the original and reduced system.
-We observe with an RSVD selection, the fit of the reduced system in the constrained generalized least squares problem is comparable to that of the full system.
+where $A_k=A(:,\bp)$ and $G_k=G(:,\bp)$.
+The index vector $\bp$ is obtained by applying \cref{algo: RSVD-CUR-DEIM} to $(A, B, G)$. \begin{example} {\rm The following examples are adapted from \cite{cox1999row}.
+We give results for three problems with $m = \ell = 1000$ and $n=d = 100$.
+We denote by {\sf randn} a matrix or vector from the standard normal distribution and by ${\sf randsvd}(\kappa)$ a random matrix with spectral norm condition number $\kappa$ and geometrically distributed singular values; generated by the routine {\sf randsvd} in Matlab's {\sf gallery}.
+We consider problems where either one of the matrices is ill conditioned.
+For all problems, we take $\bb={\sf randn}$ and $\bff={\sf randn}$. \cref{markovproblem} reports the average relative errors of 100 test cases for each problem using the original and reduced system.
+We compute the errors as $\norm{(\bb, \bff)-(\wh \bb, \wh \bff)}$.
+In this RSVD-CUR type approach for a Gauss--Markov application, typical behavior of slowly decaying decomposition error is observed.

-\end{example} }
+} \end{example}